Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 Minnismerki drukknaðra sjómanna - the Memorial for drowned fishermen in Stokkseyri

-You will find these memorials in all the villages and towns by the sea in Iceland, and I consider them to be the heart of the villages.
+You will find these memorials in all the villages and towns by the sea in Iceland, and I consider them the heart of each village.

-Fishing is what kept the Icelandic nation alive and the unforgiven sea has claimed many lives.
+Fishing kept the Icelandic nation alive, but the unforgiving sea has claimed many lives.
 These monuments are a reminder of how harsh life was in Iceland.

 Minnismerki drukknaðra sjómanna - the Memorial for drowned fishermen in Stokkseyri

 Many fishermen drowned in the former vibrant fishing village.
-The skerries in the fairway by Stokkseyri are dangerous and the port facilities were difficult in this location.
+The skerries in the fairway off Stokkseyri are dangerous, and the port facilities are difficult to access there.

 I always visit these memorials on my travels in Iceland and pay my homage.

-I not only search for churches and memorials on my travels in Iceland but also seek out the view-dials in Iceland, which are now 90+.
+I not only search for churches and memorials on my travels in Iceland, but also seek out the view dials, which are now 90+.

-The view-dial in Stokkseyri, which was a present from the Stokkseyringafélag club in Reykjavík, was erected in 1998.
+The view dial in Stokkseyri, a gift from the Stokkseyringafélag club in Reykjavík, was erected in 1998.

-The view-dial is next to the the Ghost museum
+The view dial is next to the Ghost Museum

-My father-in-law, Jakob Hálfdanarson has designed many of the view-dials in Iceland and his uncle, Jón J. Víðis was the instigator for view-dials in Iceland.
+My father-in-law, Jakob Hálfdanarson, has designed many of the view dials in Iceland, and his uncle, Jón J. Víðis, was the instigator of view dial installations in Iceland.

 Stokkseyrarfjara - the seashore at Stokkseyri